 $10,000 – All subcontractors performing work with a cumulative total value of $10,000 or more, OGS reserves the right to request the subcontractor to submit Form CCA-2, Vendor Responsibility For-Profit Construction.
 This form is the most recent update of the former Uniform Contracting Questionnaire (UCQ).
 For more information, visit the VendRep website at www.osc.state.ny.us/vendrep.
 CCA-2s are not required for dollar values under $100,000.
 However, VendRep can request a subcontractor to certify a CCA-2 questionnaire at any time if there is an issue requiring disclosure.

-$15,000 – For all subcontractors expected to perform work with a cumulative total value that exceeds $15,000, the prime contractor must obtain three non-related bids or a three bid waiver.
+$25,000 ($15,000 for all projects declared and bid prior to 12/01/2021) – For all subcontractors expected to perform work with a cumulative total value that exceeds $25,000, the prime contractor must obtain three non-related bids or a three bid waiver.
 In addition, subcontractors are required to be listed on a BDC 329 and submitted to the Vendor Responsibility Group for approval.
 (Refer to Supplementary Conditions 007304, Article 6)

-$15,000 - Contractors purchasing/renting a cumulative total of $15,000, or more, from one supplier/vendor must obtain three non-related bids or a three bid waiver.
+$25,000 ($15,000 for all projects declared and bid prior to 12/01/2021) - Contractors purchasing/renting a cumulative total of $25,000, or more, from one supplier/vendor must obtain three non-related bids or a three bid waiver.
 Follow steps 4 through 13 within Guidepost to Using Subcontractors.

 $25,000 – In addition to the contractor obtaining three non-related bids or a three bid waiver, contractors purchasing a cumulative total of $25,000 or more, from one supplier/vendor are required to be listed on a BDC 329 and submitted to the Vendor Responsibility Group for approval.
 All suppliers / vendors should be submitted on the BDC 329.
 Small purchases such as nails, screws, bolts, etc. do not have to be listed on the BDC 329.